lauracutting/typetune/pages/about.md

 ## What makes Typetune different?

-* Looks back to the past, focusing on fonts in music from a variety of decades
+* It looks back to the past, focusing on fonts in music from a variety of decades
-* Observes all genres of music and the artists at the time, particularly those off the beaten track
+* It observes all genres of music and the artists at the time, particularly those off the beaten track
-* Shows how music art inspired culture at the time
+* And shows how music art inspired culture at the time

-## What are the brand's qualities?
+## What are the Typetune's qualities?

 * Creativity: Typetune is inspired by album cover art, illustrating the stories behind the designs
 * Passion: every article is written with a deep rooted interest in music